RfidResearchGroup/proxmark3/doc/cipurse.md

 Each file can only have an access control list that specifies what operation the key can do with this file.

+Card have transaction mechanism.
+Transaction not needs for control structure at application level and to change files without transaction mechanism.
+All the rest changes needs to issue COMMIT command (`--commit` key)

 ## Card structure
 ^[Top](#top)